Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   - 5 -- selection of the shells;
   - 6 -- selection of the constituent solids.

-@figure{visualization_image006.png, "Hierarchy of references from sensitive entity to selectable object"}
+@figure{visualization_image006.png,"Hierarchy of references from sensitive entity to selectable object",400}

-@figure{visualization_image007.png, "The principle of entities organization within the selectable object"}
+@figure{visualization_image007.png,"The principle of entities organization within the selectable object",400}

 <h4>Viewer selector</h4>